mjmichael73/linkedin-django-portfolio-course/README.md

 # recipe-app-api
-This is the dockerized project for Linkedin Django Portfolio Course.
+This is the dockerized project for LinkedIn Django Portfolio Course.

 Commands: